-- The best foods are natural - The food that we eat and the environment from which it is harvested require our utmost care and respect - In supporting our local communities and workforce - · In creative thinking and challenging the norms - · In leading and setting new standards of excellence - In collaborating with others - In integrity, accountability and transparency in all that we do.
+- The best foods are natural - The food that we eat and the environment from which it is harvested require our utmost care and respect - Supporting our local communities and workforce - Creative thinking and challenging the norms - Leading and setting new standards of excellence - Collaborating with others - Integrity, accountability and transparency in all that we do.

-Goals & Objectives
+Objectives

-To realise our vision and mission we have set ourselves the following goals and objectives to:
+To realise our vision and mission we have set ourselves the following objectives:

-- · Maintain target and non-target fish stocks at sustainable levels - Minimise our environmental impacts to as low levels as are possible, with the aim to have no adverse effects on the marine environment - Engage in effective relationships and shared work programmes - Enhance our reputation within New Zealand and around the world - Verify our performance against world's best practice standards - Manage the organisation effectively and efficiently to deliver the desired outcomes.
+- 1. Maintain target and non-target fish stocks at sustainable levels - Minimise our environmental impacts to as low levels as are possible, with the aim to have no adverse effects on the marine environment - 3.
+Engage in effective relationships and shared work programmes - 4.
+Enhance our reputation within New Zealand and around the world - 5.
+Verify our performance against world's best practice standards - 6.
+Manage the organisation effectively and efficiently to deliver the desired outcomes.